MicrosoftDocs/azure-aks-docs/articles/aks/advanced-network-container-services-security-concepts.md

 ms.date: 07/30/2024
 ---

-# Container Network security with Advanced Container Networking Services (ACNS)
+# Container Network security with Advanced Container Networking Services

 ## What is Container Network Security ?

-Container Network Security is an offering of Advanced Container Networking Services (ACNS) that provides enhanced control over network traffic across containers.
+Container Network Security is an offering of Advanced Container Networking Services that provides enhanced control over network traffic across containers.
 Container Network Security leverages Cilium-based policies, offering a more granular and user-friendly approach to managing network security compared to traditional IP-based methods.

 ## Features of Container Network Security